8.3 Workflow Optimization Through Health Information Technology

 |---|---|---|

-Workflow optimization also requires change management.
-Staff need role-specific training, updated procedures, downtime instructions, and a clear support path.
-Managers need exception reports.
-Compliance may need to review access or disclosure effects.
-Data analysts may need to update report logic.
-Without communication, even a technically correct change can fail in practice.
+Change management is part of optimization: role-specific training, updated procedures, documented downtime steps, and a clear support path.
+Managers need exception reports; compliance may need to review access or disclosure effects; analysts may need to update report logic.
+A technically correct change still fails without communication.

-For RHIA scenarios, avoid answers that jump straight to system build because one stakeholder complains.
-The better response maps the current workflow, identifies root cause, designs the future state, tests with users, validates data outputs, trains staff, monitors performance, and adjusts.
-Technology is the tool.
-HIM governance decides whether the optimized workflow is accurate, efficient, compliant, and sustainable.
+Common trap.
+Distractors jump straight to a system build because one stakeholder complained, change every queue rule at once without testing, or assume any new technology improves performance.
+The credentialed answer maps the current state, finds root cause, designs the future state, pilots with users, validates data outputs, trains staff, and monitors agreed metrics.
+Technology is the tool; HIM governance decides whether the optimized workflow is accurate, efficient, compliant, and sustainable.

 What should come before changing an EHR work queue to reduce coding delays?